some people-oriented hotels that provided pet supplies

 4) Large dogs are not carried by most airlines.
 WestJet Airlines, however, claim that they are friendly to the big furry friends in cabin or cargo and cost between $50 and $89.

-2. Add your pet to your ticket in advance.
-Once you have purchased a ticket in a pet-friendly airline, it is advisable to add your pet to your ticket as soon as possible.
+Once you have purchased a ticket from a pet-friendly airline, it is advisable to add your pet to your ticket as soon as possible.
 It has been found that most airlines limit the number of pets per flight.
 You must call customer service at least 48 hours before the flight to reserve a seat or space for your pet.
 You also need to pay the pet fees by phone, not online.

 • Leash, collar, ID tag (with your phone number)